snikproject/blog/_posts/2019-02-19-owlprofile.md

 [Validata: RDF Validator using Shape Expressions](https://www.w3.org/2015/03/ShExValidata/): I don't know how ShEx expressions work but I tried the schema and data checks, which both accept `:x :y "x"^^xsd:integer`, so I didn't look further into Validata.

-So I created a [Stack Overflow post](https://stackoverflow.com/questions/54807315/how-to-validate-rdf-literals-using-sparql) which didn't get answers so I created this SPARQL query:
+So I created a [Stack Overflow post](https://stackoverflow.com/questions/54807315/how-to-validate-rdf-literals-using-sparql) which got the answers that validation is implementation specific and not completely done by Virtuoso, so I created this SPARQL query:

 ```
 select *